Ferry Services England to Holland

-There are 3 ferry services running across the North Sea from the UK to Netherlands - Harwich to Hook of Holland, Newcastle to Amsterdam Ijmuiden and Hull to Rotterdam.
+There are 3 ferry services running across the North Sea from the UK to the Netherlands - Harwich to Hook of Holland, Newcastle to Amsterdam Ijmuiden and Hull to Rotterdam.

 The large sister ships Stena Britannica and Stena Hollandica ply the route over the North Sea and the trip takes roughly 7 hours.
-The ships are very comfortable akin to a small floating hotel with bar/restaurant and lounge facilities.
+The ships are very comfortable akin to a small floating hotel with cabins, bar/restaurant and lounge facilities.

 The sailing times are as follows: